jfkw/obs-service-go_modules/README.md

 please file an [issue](https://github.com/openSUSE/obs-service-go_modules/issues) with description and reference the specific upstream tag or commit.
 While it may not be possible to support every unique upstream layout, a maintainer will evaluate feasibility of adding support for that special case or improve output messages to clearly indicate the error.

+## Contributing

+In keeping with [support](#support) objectives, feature ideas are welcome, particularly those that improve idiomatic OBS and RPM usage, packaging automation and commonality among Go application package sources.
+It is also a goal to keep manual configuration parameters in `_service` to a minimum for maintainability.
+Please file proposals as an [issue](https://github.com/openSUSE/obs-service-go_modules/issues) to discuss feasibility and feature design leading to a subsequent implementation via pull request.

 ## License